Chikkudukaya kura or Indian broad beans fry is an easy dry curry. It is a delicious side dish for rice and roti or any Indian flatbread.

 Chikkudukaya kura or Indian broad beans fry is an all time favorite in my family, both at my place and at U’s place.
 Back home, especially in the villages broad beans is very long with big seeds in the pod.
 The bigger the seeds, tastier the vegetable is.

 Broad beans we get here are not that big and usually seedless.
-It is seedless because it is plucked too early and sent off to stores, even before the seeds are formed.
+Beans are harvested too early even before the seeds form.
 Since the pods don’t have any seeds, I add some frozen valor lilva or Indian beans when cooking the vegetable.
 Frozen valor lilva is available in freezer section of any Indian grocery store.

 How to make Chikkudukaya Kura ~ Indian Broad Beans fry